WEST HIGHLAND LINE

 An alternative way to travel on the Mallaig to Fort William line is on the Jacobite steam-hauled train, Monday to Friday from mid-May until early October.
 Travelling in 1950s carriages with traditional drop down windows, this really is the most stunning way to take in this section of the West Highland Railway.
 And you certainly will feel the Harry Potter magic this time, as you chuff chuff your way over Glenfinnan Viaduct.
 You can go one way or do a round trip so that you can experience it twice.
 Which is well worth it.

-The journey is often more exciting than the destination - and never is that more apparent than on a railway holiday.
+The journey is often more exciting than the destination - especially true on the tracks.

-Browse through our Rail holidays FAQs to learn more about how these trips work - from stopping time in each place to group vs.
+Learn how these trips work - from stopping time in each place to group vs tailor made travel.

-It takes six weeks to do the most spectacular circuit of India by rail.
+It takes six weeks to take the most spectacular circuit of India by rail, and it's an experience you'll remember for years.

-Find all of our rail holidays guides in one place, for rail travel in particular places such as India and Scotland.
+Find all of our rail holidays guides in one place, including guides on India and Scotland.